 - Last year we really fell in love with Merino wool.
 Our Canada Goose and most recently our Royal Robbins merino wool hats are our favourite head gear at the moment.
 It keeps the head warm while letting the heat out at the same time.
 We wear it trekking and going out on the town to do errands.

 Scarf – I'm really liking the tube scarf designs.

 I used to always wear a dickie but the fleece always caused me to break out.
-I chose a merino wool Irish scarf by Icebreaker and it feels soft on my chin but keeps my neck warm.
+I chose a merino wool Iris scarf and it feels soft on my chin but keeps my neck warm.